pimct/MIRA_project/README.md

 ### 🧪 Reproducibility

 This code base is modular and designed for extension to other waste streams and thermochemical processes.
 Future versions aim to incorporate:
+_Future versions aim to incorporate:_
 - Logistics and supply chain models
 - Additional conversion technologies (e.g., pyrolysis, gasification)
 - Grid/network integration for energy systems
+_Core improvements:_
+- Run-continue feature for recovering from simulation crashes

 ## 📄 Citation